 Are buying peppers online going to be fresh?

 Buying your hot peppers online will be as fresh as buying them from the grocery store or local market.
 The web sites listed in the table have already taken care of shipping and can have peppers delivered right to your door.
+Produces of these products only want to deliver the freshest and best tasting products.

 Where do I buy other ingredients online?